-The main city in the south of Catalonia has more to offer than its splendid Roman remains.
-The more modern squares, streets and buildings here are also worthy of admiration, including the Rambla Nova, an avenue measuring 45 metres in width and 700 metres in length that’s full of buildings to 'ooh' and 'ahh' over, as well as iconic sculptural works like the statue dedicated to Roger de Llúria.
-Just behind the statue, you’ll find the Balcó del Mediterrani, a fantastic viewpoint over the sea that people go to in order to 'tocar ferro', meaning to touch the iron railing.
+The more modern squares, streets and buildings here are worthy of admiration, including the Rambla Nova, an avenue measuring 45 metres in width and 700 metres in length that’s full of buildings to 'ooh' and 'ahh' over, as well as sculptural works like the statue dedicated to Roger de Llúria.
+Just behind the statue, you’ll find the Balcó del Mediterrani, a fantastic viewpoint over the sea that people visit to 'tocar ferro', meaning to touch the iron railing.

 Many consider Empordà to be one of the most beautiful regions in Catalonia, and not only for its beaches, coves and seaside villages with their white houses.
 If you venture a few kilometres inland you can find gorgeous villages like this that have conserved their medieval charm.
 Peratallada has been declared a site of historical and cultural interest, and it’s well worth exploring its winding streets.

 This is a main square par excellence.
 It’s spacious and full of eye-catching buildings, and its arcades are among its principal jewels.
 You may find the centre of the square to be rather bare, without shade or places for kids to play, but come Saturday it fills up with stalls for the extremely popular weekly market as well as fairs and other events throughout the year.
 Check out the town’s agenda to find out the best time to visit.